2011 Super Outbreak: Reform–Oakman–Cordova–Blountsville, Alabama

 The tornado then crossed the Mulberry Fork for the fourth time and moved into Cullman County.
 South of Arkadelphia, a second area of EF4 damage was observed, as a cinder block construction home was leveled and a car was thrown 130 yd.
 Nearby, an underground storm shelter collapsed onto the occupants sheltering inside as the tornado passed overhead.
 The tornado then crossed the Mulberry Fork again, moving into Blount County, where it caused EF1 roof damage to a home and snapped hundreds of trees.
 It then crossed Interstate 65 before crossing the Mulberry Fork into Cullman County southwest of Garden City, snapping numerous additional trees at EF1 strength.
 It quickly crossed the river again (the seventh crossing), moving back into Blount County.
 As it continued to the south-southwest of Garden City, it straddled the Mulberry Fork before finally moving solidly into Blount County and toward Blountsville.
 On the southeast side of Blountsville, the tornado downed many trees and caused high-end EF2 damage to well-built brick and slab foundation homes, one of which had some exterior walls collapse.
 The storm continued to the northeast and out of Blountsville, where two additional homes sustained high-end EF3 damage.
-A large portion of one of the homes was wiped off of its foundation; however, its garage sustained only minor roof damage.
+A large portion of one of the homes was wiped off its foundation; however, its garage sustained only minor roof damage.
 At the second of these two homes, a dump truck was thrown 30 ft.
 The tornado then moved into Marshall County, causing significant damage to a house and downing numerous trees.
 A shed suffered roof damage and an industrial plant was completely destroyed at EF2 strength as well.
 The tornado then moved into a wooded area, weakened, and eventually lifted south-southwest of Guntersville at 5:56 p.m.
 CDT (22:56 UTC).
 Thousands of trees were downed along the tornado's path.

-This tornado was on the ground for two hours and sixteen minutes, tracking for 127.8 mi across seven counties.
+This tornado was on the ground for two hours and sixteen minutes, tracking for 127.8 mi across seven counties making it the longest track tornado of the outbreak.
 It was rated as a low-end EF4 with winds of 170 mph.
 In total, 13 people were killed and 54 others were injured.